 Re-rolling the scraps

-Not only when rerolling you can overwork your dough, but you can also make them spread.
+Don’t overwork your dough and make it tough, this can make them tough but also make them spread.
 Rather than gathering up all your scraps, scrunching them up and kneading again, try placing them on top of each other in a flat pile.
 Roll them out without working them too much and refrigerate if they become too warm.

 And if all else fails it could be, too much Butter, fat, or Sugar in the recipe.

 Either choose another recipe or have a go at fixing the problem.